A Guide To Healthy Aging

 Find healthcare that meets your needs

-Find out about the healthcare benefits available to older Americans
+Find out about the healthcar e benefits available to older Americans through

 Make sure you’re not making medication mistakes

-- Bring a list of each and every pill, vitamin or medicine you take—even if you buy it without a prescription—with you every time you see your healthcare professional.
+- Bring a list of each and every pill, vitamin, or medicine you take with you every time you see your healthcare provider—even if you buy the pills without a prescription.
 Make sure you write down the dose of the pill and how many times a day you take it.
 Your healthcare provider should check all of your pills to make sure they are safe for you to take.

-- Always check with your healthcare professional, or your pharmacist, first— before taking any new medicines of any kind.
-Take all medicines as directed, and tell your healthcare professional right away if a medication or pill seems to be causing any problems or side effects.
+- Always check with your healthcare provider or your pharmacist before taking any new medicines of any kind.
+Take all medicines as directed, and tell your healthcare provider right away if a medication or pill seems to be causing any problems or side effects.
 Ask if there is any way to take care of your health problems without having to take pills or medicine.
 Never borrow or take any pills or medications that were meant for someone else.

 Stay on top of health problems